andrewdingcanada8/citogenesis/README.md

 Challenges:

--learning Wikipedia’s page API
+- learning Wikipedia’s page API
--figuring out how to change webpage HTML to support statement annotations
+- figuring out how to change webpage HTML to support statement annotations

 These problems can be both solved by dedicating the time to learn Wikipedia’s interface.